sergrt/CameraAiDetector/README.md

 5. Run app and  send `/start` to your bot

 ## AI backend notes
-OpenCV DNN or CodeProject AI can be used to analyze video stream.
+OpenCV DNN, CodeProject AI or Simple motion detection can be used to analyze video stream.
 Some notes to consider:
-- Both provide CUDA support, but using CodeProject AI does not require to build OpenCV with CUDA support
+- OpenCV and CodeProject AI provide CUDA support, but using CodeProject AI does not require to build OpenCV with CUDA support
-- OpenCV DNN uses approx. 20% less RAM
+- OpenCV DNN uses approx. 20% less RAM than CodeProject AI
 - Performance depends on hardware and operating system:
     - CUDA-enabled OpenCV and CodeProject AI seem to perform really close to each other
     - CPU calculations (on Linux systems) seem to perform better with OpenCV DNN.
 Benchmarking on low end mini-pc with Linux Ubuntu 22.04 shows that OpenCV DNN processes frame almost 20% faster
+    - Simple motion detection is the fastest and is recommended for low-end systems
 - Compiling OpenCV with CUDA support is _really_ slow

 ## Configuration
 Configuration is stored in `settings.json` file, and options are (mostly) self-explanatory.
 Some notes:
 - `cooldown_write_time_ms` - time (in milliseconds) to write after object disappears
 - `nth_detect_frame` - send every nth frame to AI.
 This helps to spare some system resources

+Simple motion detection has some non-obvious settings:
+- `gaussian_blur_sz` - part of image processing.
+The larger value the less smaller objects detected
+- `threshold` - movement "heatmap" is processed based on this value.
+The larger value the less sensitive detection is
+- `area_trigger` - size of objects to be detected.
+Larger value specifies more movement in frame.
+Useful for filtering out timestamps

 NB: to tweak performance, try to use different frame scaling, and different image formats.
 These settings affect AI system and alarm notifications, but do not affect saved videos.